How we calculate your carbon footprint:

 Agrecalc: Modelling methodology for carbon footprinting

-Agrecalc can be used to monitor emissions against FLAG SBTis and is broadly aligned with the current public draft of the GHG Protocol Agricultural Guidance.
-We cover areas of emissions and sequestration laid out as part of the SBTi FLAG pathway, with the exception of land use change emissions from wetlands, which will be incorporated in 2024.
+We cover areas of emissions and sequestration laid out as part of the SBTi FLAG pathway, with the exception of land use change emissions from wetlands, which will be incorporated in 2025.

 Agrecalc combines higher IPCC Tier methods to develop own modelling methodology for carbon footprinting